wrongpixels/was-it-any-good/README.md

 3.  **Self-Sustaining Ecosystem:** The database grows organically based on user activity.
 Media, People and their relationships are populated on-demand, ensuring the database remains lean and relevant without requiring bulk data imports.
 This creates a robust, interconnected graph of information entirely within WIAG's ecosystem.

+4.  **Pull‑on‑demand Media Refresh System:** WIAG refreshes media data automatically whenever a user accesses it and enough time has passed since the last update.
+Then, a single API call checks for new seasons or episodes to add, along with new cast and/or crew data. _(Films follow a similar process, but at a much lower frequency!)_

+Together, these systems keep the database maintained and up‑to‑date while focusing on the media users actively engage with, significantly reducing background maintenance overhead and API load compared to traditional scheduled jobs.

 ### Tech Stack

 - **Backend:** Node.js, Express, TypeScript, Redis